searls/soa/README.md

 You can continue to call legacy methods like you always have alongside new service invocations registered with the SOA gem.
-It's the perfect companion for teams looking to make a more gradual transition to a services architecture without rewriting their entire years-old system in JavaScript and AWS Lambda.
+It's the perfect companion for teams looking to make a more gradual transition to a services architecture without rewriting their entire decades-old application in JavaScript and AWS Lambda.

 ## Installation

-To install SOA, we use the command line command `gem` which communicates with the RubyGems.org microservice to download the necessary files:
+To install SOA, we use the command line program `gem` which communicates with the RubyGems.org microservice to download the necessary files:

 ```